 I won't complain, over all it is the beach... and the only one in town.

-Spring is in the air.
-With the sun shining, melting snow slowing fading away and birds coming out of hibernation we can finally start to shed our winter wear and get outside.
-Soon enough we'll be able to enjoy picnics in the park, ice cold lemonade on a hot summer beach day and lazy days spent reading under the shade of a favourite old tree.
+Summer is here!
+With the sun shining, birds chirping, warm long breezy nights, picnics in the park, ice cold lemonade on a hot summer beach day and lazy days spent reading under the shade of a favourite old tree.